mchiriboga/Forecasting-of-Staffing-Needs-in-Health-Care/doc/proposal.md

 ### Executive Summary

+An increase in patients' waiting times at hospitals or the postponement of important procedures such as surgeries can be very critical, which is why most clinical health care positions should have a backup.
+On the other hand, overstaffing can result in significant operational costs for health care organizations.
+For this reason, accurately forecasting staffing needs can have a very positive impact both in the quality of care provided to patients, and in the cost efficiency of running a health care organization.

 The purpose of the project is to help the People Analytics and Innovation Team from Providence Health Care (PHC) to predict the short-term staff needs in order to prepare for potential cost rising and staff shortage.
 The predictions will be made based on the historical records of schedule exceptions, i.e. staff absences due to unexpected or previously arranged reasons such as sick time or vacation, etc.